India–United States relations: Economic relations

 The United States is one of India's largest direct investors.
 From 1991 to 2004, the stock of FDI inflow increased from US$11 million to $344.4 million, and totaling $4.13 billion.
 This is a compound rate increase of 57.5 percent annually.
 Indian direct investments abroad began in 1992, and Indian corporations and registered partnership firms now can and do invest in businesses up to 100 percent of their net worth.
 India's largest outgoing investments are in the manufacturing sector, which accounts for 54.8 percent of the country's foreign investments.
 The second largest are in non-financial services (software development), accounting for 35.4 percent of investments.
 According to the data of the commerce ministry, in 2021–22, bilateral trade in goods between the two countries crossed $119.42 billion.
 Exports to the US increased to $76.11 billion in 2021-22 from $51.62 billion in previous fiscal year, while imports rose to $43.31 billion as compared to about $29 billion in 2020–21.
 Tensions arose in 2025 as US President Donald Trump imposed tariffs on Indian goods, particularly pharmaceuticals, prompting negotiations to mitigate economic impacts.
 Nearly half of all generic drugs in the US came from India, with Indian generics saving $219 billion in healthcare costs in 2022 alone.
 In late July 2025, Trump threatened to raise tariffs on Indian imports to 25% if the allies failed to complete a long-term trade deal.

 As of 2025, according to the Global Trade Research Initiative, the US earns between $80–85 billion annually from India through sectors like higher education, digital services, financial consulting, intellectual property, and defense sales.
 These earnings create a net surplus of $35–40 billion for the US.

 A major 500 billion dollar trade deal is expected to be signed between the two countries to expand their trade relations and give India better access to American consumer market.
 The deal is expected to be signed in the QUAD summit 2025 in India with US President Donald Trump present there.

+After a long time period of tariff tensions between the two countries, on 2 February 2026, it was reported that India and the US have signed a significant trade agreement.
+According to the deal the US tariffs on goods from India will be about 18%.
+In return India agreed to reduce to zero, trade barriers on products from the US, while expanding purchases from the US energy, technology, agriculture and defense sectors.
+The agreement was achieved after a key political element was settled, India will stop buying Russian oil.
+In September 2026, the US House of Representatives voted to advance a bill authorizing 100% tariffs on countries, including India, that purchase oil and gas from Russia, while also extending existing sanctions on Iran.